Pressed-Solutions/testimonials/README.md

 Filters
 -----

 By default, the `show_star` parameter loads the `dashicons` stylesheet.
-Use the filter `testimonials_enqueue_dashicons` to return `false` to disable it from loading.
+Use the filter `simple_testimonials_enqueue_dashicons` to return `false` to disable it from loading.

-The filter `testimonials_star_html` can be used to change the star HTML content (e.g., using an image, a different class, etc.).
+The filter `simple_testimonials_star_html` can be used to change the star HTML content (e.g., using an image, a different class, etc.).
 This string will be printed once for each star.

 Changelog
 ---------